gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```

 ### Bus network
 A PJON bus network is composed by buses present on the same collision domain or interconnected through switches or routers.
-On a shared medium an additional 32 bits bus id must be used to isolate groups of devices from foreign traffic, enabling many to coexist and network on the same medium.
+On a shared medium an additional 32 bits bus id must be used to isolate groups of devices from foreign traffic.
 ```cpp
 TWO BUSES SHARING THE SAME MEDIUM
 1 collision domain